IDEXX Laboratories (NASDAQ:IDXX) Issues FY 2021 Earnings Guidance

-IDEXX Laboratories (NASDAQ:IDXX) updated its FY 2021 earnings guidance on Tuesday.
+IDEXX Laboratories (NASDAQ:IDXX) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of 7.880-8.180 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.570.
 The company issued revenue guidance of $3.11 billion-$3.16 billion, compared to the consensus revenue estimate of $3.09 billion.

-A number of research analysts have recently commented on the company.
-Zacks Investment Research cut IDEXX Laboratories from a buy rating to a hold rating and set a $519.00 price target on the stock. in a research report on Tuesday, April 6th.
-JPMorgan Chase & Co. initiated coverage on shares of IDEXX Laboratories in a research note on Friday, January 29th.
-They issued an overweight rating and a $570.00 target price for the company.
-Finally, Barclays upped their price target on shares of IDEXX Laboratories from $600.00 to $616.00 and gave the company an overweight rating in a research note on Wednesday, May 5th.
+Several research firms recently weighed in on IDXX.
+Zacks Investment Research cut shares of IDEXX Laboratories from a buy rating to a hold rating and set a $519.00 price target on the stock. in a report on Tuesday, April 6th.
+JPMorgan Chase & Co. began coverage on shares of IDEXX Laboratories in a report on Friday, January 29th.
+They set an overweight rating and a $570.00 price target on the stock.
+Finally, Barclays boosted their price target on shares of IDEXX Laboratories from $600.00 to $616.00 and gave the stock an overweight rating in a report on Wednesday, May 5th.
 One research analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
-The company has a consensus rating of Buy and an average target price of $482.00.
+IDEXX Laboratories has a consensus rating of Buy and an average price target of $482.00.

-IDEXX Laboratories (NASDAQ:IDXX) last posted its quarterly earnings results on Tuesday, May 4th.
-The company reported $2.35 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.72 by $0.63.
+IDEXX Laboratories (NASDAQ:IDXX) last released its earnings results on Tuesday, May 4th.
+The company reported $2.35 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.72 by $0.63.
+The firm had revenue of $777.71 million for the quarter, compared to analysts’ expectations of $738.43 million.
 IDEXX Laboratories had a net margin of 19.20% and a return on equity of 198.91%.
-The business had revenue of $777.71 million during the quarter, compared to analyst estimates of $738.43 million.
-During the same period in the prior year, the business posted $1.29 earnings per share.
-The company’s revenue was up 24.2% on a year-over-year basis.
-On average, sell-side analysts anticipate that IDEXX Laboratories will post 6.13 EPS for the current year.
+The company’s quarterly revenue was up 24.2% on a year-over-year basis.
+During the same period in the previous year, the company earned $1.29 earnings per share.
+On average, research analysts anticipate that IDEXX Laboratories will post 6.13 earnings per share for the current year.

-In related news, Director Jonathan W. Ayers sold 512 shares of IDEXX Laboratories stock in a transaction on Monday, May 10th.
-The shares were sold at an average price of $541.02, for a total value of $277,002.24.
-Following the sale, the director now owns 653,703 shares in the company, valued at $353,666,397.06.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director Jonathan W. Ayers sold 1,000 shares of the business’s stock in a transaction on Thursday, February 18th.
-The shares were sold at an average price of $555.56, for a total transaction of $555,560.00.
-Following the transaction, the director now directly owns 652,737 shares in the company, valued at $362,634,567.72.
+In other news, Director Jonathan W. Ayers sold 1,000 shares of the business’s stock in a transaction that occurred on Thursday, February 18th.
+The shares were sold at an average price of $555.56, for a total value of $555,560.00.
+Following the sale, the director now owns 652,737 shares of the company’s stock, valued at $362,634,567.72.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director Rebecca M. Henderson sold 3,046 shares of the business’s stock in a transaction that occurred on Tuesday, February 23rd.
+The shares were sold at an average price of $513.41, for a total transaction of $1,563,846.86.
+Following the completion of the sale, the director now directly owns 17,742 shares in the company, valued at approximately $9,108,920.22.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 22,779 shares of company stock valued at $12,191,026 in the last ninety days.
-2.53% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders sold 18,426 shares of company stock worth $9,846,437.
+Corporate insiders own 2.53% of the company’s stock.

 IDEXX Laboratories, Inc develops, manufactures, and distributes products and services primarily for the companion animal veterinary, livestock and poultry, dairy, and water testing markets worldwide.
 The company operates through CAG; Water Quality Products; Livestock, Poultry and Dairy; and Other segments.